 The Apostles have their own Feast Day

-Feast of the apostles are days set aside for feasting in honour of the 12 apostles of Jesus.
-Feast of the Synaxis Apostles is referred to as the Synaxis of the Holy Apostles as it follows the Feast of Saints Peter and Paul on June 29.
+Feast of the Apostles are days set aside for feasting in honor of the 12 apostles of Jesus.
+The Feast of the Synaxis Apostles is referred to as the Synaxis of the Holy Apostles as it follows the Feast of Saints Peter and Paul on June 29.

 In Orthodox liturgical practice, crucial feasts are observed through a further birthday party of a saint or saints related to the ceremonial dinner.
 For example, on January 6, we rejoice in the Feast of Theophany (Epiphany); on January 7, we rejoice in the Feast of St. John the Baptist.
 On March 25, we rejoice in the Feast of the Annunciation; on March 26, we rejoice in the Feast of the Archangel Gabriel.

-These apostles observed Christ as He traveled and have been eyewitnesses to His several wonders.
-After the Ascension of Jesus lower back to heaven, they persevered His paintings of redeeming mankind from sin.
-In reality, on the Ascension, Jesus commanded the apostles to exit and make disciples of all international locations thru baptism and to train international locations all that that they’d found and all that He commanded of them.
+These apostles observed Christ as He traveled and witnessed His several wonders.
+After the Ascension of Jesus, they persevered in His paintings of redeeming mankind from sin.
+In reality, on the Ascension, Jesus commanded the apostles to exit and make disciples of all international locations thru baptism and to train international locations in all that they’d found and all that He commanded of them.
 He enabled them to reach that he bestowed the Holy Spirit upon them (at Pentecost) as they traveled to remote lands.

 The Feast Day of the Apostles Timeline